-The Department of Pharmacology and Toxicology offers master's and doctor of philosophy degrees.
-PhD students are prepared to teach and do research in a university, pharmaceutical, biotechnology or government laboratory setting.
+The KU Department of Pharmacology and Toxicology offers Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.
+Ph.D. students are prepared to teach and perform research at a university, pharmaceutical, biotechnology, or government laboratory setting.

-The Department of Pharmaceutical Chemistry offers master's and doctor of philosophy degrees.
-Students receive a strong background in the physical/chemical sciences as they relate to pharmaceutical research through a comprehensive set of core and coursework offered by the department.
+The KU Department of Pharmaceutical Chemistry offers Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.
+Students receive a strong background in the physical and chemical sciences as they relate to pharmaceutical research through a comprehensive set of coursework.